 - Key Benefits of Implementing KM

-- Core Approaches and Models in Knowledge Management
+- Knowledge management guide: Core Approaches and Models in Knowledge Management

 - Explicit vs. Tacit Knowledge